znuny/Znuny4OTRS-ExternalURLJump/README.md

 External URL Jump
 =================
-With this extention you will be able to add external links to OTRS agent and customer navigation bar.
+With this extention you will be able to add external links to the OTRS agent and customer navigation bar.

 Configuration
 =============